LON - LAS

 The average price of all round-trip flights from London to Las Vegas clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Las Vegas on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from London to Las Vegas.
-For your return ticket, we recommend flying on a Saturday and avoiding Thursdays for the best deals.
+For your return ticket, we recommend flying on a Saturday and avoiding Tuesdays for the best deals.

 What is the cheapest month to fly from London to Las Vegas?